alexbigkid/abk_epr/README.md

-# :octocat: abk_epr - exif picture renamer :octocat
+# :octocat: abk_epr - exif picture renamer :octocat:

 EXIF picture renamer - renames all image files in the folder according to image file exif metadata for easy ordering and archiving